publications

 4.6 Overview of security threats

 In the traditional local deployment model of applications, each organisation’s sensitive data remains within the organisation and is subject to its physical, logical and personnel security and access control policies.
-However, the cloud model commonly used by data networks stores the data outside the organisation’s boundaries.
+However, the cloud model commonly used by data spaces stores the data outside the organisation’s boundaries.
 For this reason, additional security checks must be carried out to ensure data security and to prevent data security breaches caused by data security flaws or malicious employees.

 Cloud computing may employ sets of hardware and software from a variety of computer networks around the world.
 It enables more cost-effective and quicker sharing of data.
 This has been identified by criminals who exploit viruses and other malware for purposes such as attempting to steal sensitive information, disrupt services, or damage the cloud computing networks of enterprises.